Olympus E-P1 vs Sony A6500

 Review summary: Olympus E-P1 vs Sony A6500

-So how do things add up?
+So what conclusions can be drawn?
 Is the Olympus E-P1 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Less heavy: Is lighter (by 98g or 22 percent) and hence easier to carry around.